Where Can You Find Scrap Metal?

 Where Can You Find Scrap Copper?

-If you are on the hunt for scrap copper to recycle, there are several places you can find it.
-Below are some common places you can find copper to collect for scrap metal.
+If you are searching for scrap copper to recycle, there are several places you can find it.
+Below are some common places to collect copper for scrap metal.

-• Wire: Yes we mentioned wires above, but there is a way to make even more money on your copper wire.
-If you have the time and tools to strip the wire, you can make more money with your scrap yard.
-If you can strip the insulation off the wire with a box knife or wire stripper, you will have bare bright copper wire which is one of the most valuable common metals out there.
-This takes some time to do, but if you are looking for the biggest payout this is a good option.
+- Wire: We mentioned wires above, but you can make even more money on your copper wire.
+You can make more money with your scrap yard if you have the time and tools to strip the wire.
+If you can strip the insulation off the wire with a box knife or wire stripper, you will have bare bright copper wire, which is one of the most valuable common metals out there.
+This takes some time, but this is a good option if you are looking for the biggest payout.

-• Decorations: If you are looking around your house or through some old boxes in the attic, keep an eye out for copper decorations or other items like pots and pans.
+- Decorations: If you are looking around your house or through some old boxes in the attic, watch for copper decorations or other items like pots and pans.
 If you no longer use them, collect them and bring them to your local scrap yard.

 Suggested Reading: 6 Most Common Places to Find Scrap Copper Wire